 The reasons why going vegan today and adopting a plant-based lifestyle could be a game changer for you.

 A lot has been said about the vegan diet, especially after the documentary “The Game Changers” went viral.
 But is it worth switching over to the vegan lifestyle?
 Many say that it is too difficult to put on muscle mass without meat and animal products, others say that you will be much healthier following a vegan diet.
 In this article, we’ll help provide the various benefits to adopting a plant-based diet and the provide the best sources of vegan protein.

-While many gym bros ask you to follow a diet for the sake of it, we are recommending the vegan diet based on research, and the superior results it can provide over the vegetarian and the omnivore diet.
+While many gym bros ask you to follow a diet for the sake of it, we are taking a look at the vegan diet based on research, and the superior results it can provide over the vegetarian and the omnivore diet.
 Although you may be skeptical, we are here to lay out the facts for you in a way that makes sense so you can make an informed decision for yourself.

 What Is A Vegan Diet?